 Our Fleet

 The RFDS has 5 different planes that are used for aeromedical operations.
-These are the Pilatus PC-12 and PC-24 (used in SA/NT and WA), the King Air B350 C and B200 C (used in Qld, NSW, Victoria and Tasmania) and the new Beechcraft King Air 360CHW turboprop aircraft (used in Qld).
-Apart from these, there is also the first aeromedical helicopter service for Western Australia.
+These are the Pilatus PC-12 and PC-24 (used in SA/NT and WA), the King Air B350 C and B200 C (used in QLD, NSW, Victoria and Tasmania) and the Beechcraft King Air 360CHW turboprop aircraft (used in Qld).
+There are also aeromedical helicopters used within Western Australia.

-Here is a video that shows one of our new Flying Doctor aircraft being built on the production line and follows it all the way through to the final livery.
+Here is a video that shows one of our Flying Doctor aircraft being built on the production line and follows it all the way through to the final delivery.

 Every RFDS plane has to undergo an extensive fit-out after purchase, so they have the necessary medical equipment to deal with any emergency.
 This video gives insight into the work and cost involved in preparing each plane so that it can become part of the Flying Doctor fleet.

-The Royal Flying Doctor Service in WA (RFDS) and Fortescue Metals Group (Fortescue) are proud to announce an exciting new partnership for the RFDS’ first aeromedical helicopter service for Western Australia.
+The Royal Flying Doctor Service in WA (RFDS) and Fortescue Metals Group (Fortescue) have partnered creating the RFDS’ aeromedical helicopter service for Western Australia.
 In an Australian first for the Flying Doctor, the five-year partnership will integrate two EC-145 helicopters into the RFDS fleet.
 Ideal for hospital-to-hospital transfers, the Fortescue Heli-Med Service will provide RFDS’ frontline crews with greater capacity to respond to the needs of patients.

 Pilatus PC-12